 I have been working at rehab facilities for the past five years providing group therapy on topics including self esteem, assertiveness, anger management, PTSD, mental health issues, substance abuse and nutrition.
 As an experienced group therapist, I have the confidence and leadership skills to both engage and encourage clients to open up to share meaningful aspects of themselves necessary for growth and recovery.

-The past two years I have been studying extensively the creative arts including poetry and drama therapy.
-I have been utilizing drama therapy groups in my treatment of clients with a history of substance abuse/ mental health and/or PTSD.
+In my free time I have studied creative arts including poetry and drama therapy.
+I began utilizing elements of drama therapy in 2017 in group therapy in my treatment of clients with a history of substance abuse/ mental health and/or PTSD.
 The results have been tremendous!!
 I have seen clients who have refused to participate in past groups come alive after being engaged in drama improv exercises.
-Drama therapy is a new passion of mine, which I would love to share within the recovery communities for substance abuse and mental health as well as groups for promoting healthy self esteem/ self identity.
-I will be completing a Therapeutic Theatre Intensive at the Center for Creative Arts Therapy in Downer’s Grove, Illinois in June 2018, and will be gaining continuing education hours as well as more experience in how to facilitate drama therapy groups in the future.
+Drama therapy is a passion of mine, which I would love to share within the recovery communities for substance abuse and mental health as well as groups for promoting healthy self esteem/ self identity.
+I will be completed a Therapeutic Theatre Intensive at the Center for Creative Arts Therapy in Downer’s Grove, Illinois in June 2018, and will continue to pursue further education as well to facilitate drama therapy groups in the future.

 What is Drama Therapy?